andrescorrada/IntroductionToAlgebraicEvaluation/TheTwitterLikesToViewsSocialThermometer.md

 ## 1. We are better off for knowing the likes to view ratio

 Let us agree that all judges, all experts are imperfect.
 So it is with simple instruments of the truth.
-The LtV
+The LtV thermometer is no different.